 Examining Fig. 6, one can see that the speed profile calculated at each station requires information ahead of the station, but the distance ahead changes at each station depending on conditions.
 For example, to correctly calculate the velocity limits at station A, the path information at station B (124 m ahead of A) must be known and similarly the determination of speed limit at C even requires the information at location D (590 m ahead of C).
 We call this information window the minimum preview distance.

 Examining Fig. 6 again, the preview information is only required at the path region where the combined speed profile is lower than the curve limit speed profile.
 With this observation, the preview region can be extracted from the speed profile, and thereby the minimum preview distance at each station can be calculated easily.
-Fig. 7. presents the results for the sample path in Fig. 4.
+Fig. 7 presents the results for the sample path in Fig. 4.
 It can be observed that the preview distance at station C is noticeably large due to that station C is a position approaching a high curvature and low friction region.

 When friction information is collected via a system outside the vehicle, for example, a shared database, the use of an appropriate preview distance is important to prevent unnecessary transmission of large amounts of data.
 Longer preview distances involve more data transmission, resulting in more time delay and data cost, but an overly short preview distance could lead to a situation where a vehicle might not have enough space to respond to the dangerous situation ahead.
 Therefore, the database or the vehicle should be able to host algorithms that calculate the minimum preview horizon.

 In application, the preview distance needs to be determined before querying friction data from a database.
-Therefore, constant low friction bound is assumed for the determination.
-For example, driving during adverse weather such as rain and snow, lower road friction bound is expected; but driving a clear sunny day, the friction bound should be larger.
+Therefore, a low friction bound is assumed for the preview distance determination.
+This bound may be provided by the database, given the aggregation of data, but can also be estimated on each vehicle individually.
+For example, driving during adverse weather such as rain and snow, a lower road friction bound is expected; but driving a clear sunny day, the friction bound should be larger.